epiecs/mikodo/README.md

 ### Writing your own inventory providers

 All inventory providers can extend the base inventory class and should implement the DeviceInterface interface.

+It is reccomended to extend the baseInventory class and use the sethosts/setgroups/setdefaults commands.
+These commands will make sure that the config is merged correctly as expected.

 The InventoryInterface provides you with a nice structure as how a array containing hosts, groups and defaults should look.